webhooksite/docs/docs/custom-actions/action-types.md

 | $output.1.lname$    | Daniels                        |
 | $output.1.title$    | Assistant                      |

-Additionally, a variable would be created with the name `$output.json$` containing the data in JSON format:
+A variable would be created with the name `$output.json$` containing the data in JSON format:

 ```json
 [